pandosme/privateCA/README.md

 The main purpose is to provide a CA with an API for other servers to automate certificat signing.
 The dashboard can be used for manually signing CSR (Certificate Signing Request).
 The Dashboard also provides a list of all issued certificates and also a tab for inspecting certificate information.

+## Prerequisite
+A Linux computer (Rasberry PI will do) with the following installed
+- Docker
+- Docker-compose
+- Git

 ## Installation
 1. git clone repository
 2. cd privateCA